 J. K. Rowling, in her famous work Harry Potter and the Sorcerer’s Stone, employs many cliffhangers.
 To cite an example from Chapter 3, ” Letters from No One”:

 “One minute to go and he’d be eleven.
 Thirty seconds…twenty…ten…nine – may be he’d wake Dudley up, just to annoy him – three…two…one…

 The whole shack shivered and Harry sat bolt upright, staring at the door.
 Someone was outside, knocking to come in.”

 Obviously, you will turn the page and start reading the next chapter to know who was outside knocking at the door.
 The obvious reason for such endings is to create interest in the readers, so they will move on to the next chapter without the slightest hesitation.

 Function of Cliffhanger

 Cliffhangers, undoubtedly, are enjoyable to read at the end of the chapters of novels.
-However, it can be very frustrating at the very end of a novel as it leaves the readers discontented after all the effort they put in to read the novel.
+However, it can be very frustrating at the very end of a novel, as it leaves readers discontented after all the effort they put in to read the novel.

 In TV series, where the cliffhanger tool is perhaps most popular, they make use of this device to great effect.
 The viewers’ favorite characters are left in a lurch, and the viewers yearn to know more about their fate.
 As a result, viewers are likely to want to keep up in the next episode.